 Besides taking a vitamin D supplement and short walks in the sun to reduce your blood pressure during the winter, here are some additional tips that can help keep your blood pressure where it is safer this winter:

-- Stay active, many people don’t get as much activity in the colder months and that can contribute to higher blood pressure.
+- Stay active, many people don’t get as much activity in the colder months

 - If your blood pressure rises, discuss what you can do with your doctor.